beyarkay/masters-thesis/src/04_methodology.md

 25% of the dataset (60 294 observations, 1 442 gesture class observations) is
 split off and saved as the testing dataset.
 The testing dataset is saved as a single binary file, completely separate from the training and validation data.
-The test-set splitting procedure stratified by the class labels, ensuring that the frequency of the different classes is maintained.
+The test-set splitting procedure was stratified by the class labels, ensuring that the frequency of the different classes is maintained.
 Apart from this constraint, the subset of data used for the testing set is random.